dvidelabs/flatcc/doc/builder.md

     Monster_hp_force_add(B, 100);

-Only scalar fields and enums have a `set` operation since only these types have a default value, and other types have a meaningful interpretation of null.
+Only scalar fields and enums have a `force_add` operation since only these types have a default value, and other types have a meaningful interpretation of null.
 (It is not quite clear if empty tables separate from null/absent are valid in all implementations).

-`set` may be useful when roundtripping data from a database where it is relevant to distinguish between any valid value and null.
+`force_add` may be useful when roundtripping data from a database where it is relevant to distinguish between any valid value and null.
 Most readers will not be able to tell the difference, but it is possible to inspect a flatbuffer to see if a table field is present, present and default, or absent, meaning null.

+NOTE: As of mid 2020, FlatBuffers added optional scalar table fields with support in flatcc 0.6.1.
+These fields automatically imply `force_add` to represent null values when a field is absent and therefore these fields do not have a `force_add` method and these fields also do not have a default value other than `null`, i.e. null if not added.

 If Monster is declared as root, the above may also be called as: